 This week Marty finds inspiration in the newly announced Castlevania Anime, and wonders if any other games can work on the small screen, and what type of games would be best suited to that type of transition.

 The announcement of a Castlevania anime has inspired a lot of hope and joy from fans of video games and anime alike.
 There are very few games that translate to a cartoon/anime format.
+However the cartoon/anime format has been converted into a lot of other media, for example, check out these toon adult films that could feature popular anime characters in hentai adapted entertainment.
 Many have tried, very few end up successful.
 The Persona series has created a very strong anime, whereas the Mario, Zelda (CDI Zelda anyone?) and that wretched Donkey Kong TV show come to mind when I think of games that made a poor jump to TV.
 Did I spent hours of my youth watching the Mario Brothers TV show?
 (Yes, I did…).
 However, that does not mean they were good.
 The people in charge of Castlevania have a vision of bringing the series back to its roots, adding a metal soundtrack and some strong animation.
 I have faith that the producers will do a great job.
 Hopefully this can help other games make the same transition, below I discuss which games I would like to see as television series’, and what about those game would help lend themselves to that kind of media.

 To create a strong television series you need a large world full of lore and mythos.
 It needs to feel like a fully realized universe.
 For this reason, I believe that open world games with a strong narrative could make great television.
 The Elder Scrolls, Mass Effect and Dragon Age franchises could pull this off quite well.
 Each of these series of games have a large world (or several worlds), and they have filled it with a unique set of people each with their own lore and backstory.
 The stage is already set with any of these games, and the franchises are large enough to attract a huge fanbase.